hyperledger-labs/perun-node/README.md

 [tutorial section](https://labs.hyperledger.org/perun-doc/node/introduction.html#user-guide)
 on the project documentation website.

-For a tutorial on using perun-node with `perunnodetui`, see the [this section](cmd/perunnodetui/Readme.md).
+For a tutorial on using perun-node with `perunnodetui`, see [this section](cmd/perunnodetui/Readme.md).
 A talk on overview of perun, including a hands-on demo of using the perunnode with `perunnodetui` can be found [here](https://youtu.be/sASYSJm3QKw?t=916).